-In short, it turns out income does not predict wealth all that well.
-While there is a relationship, it's relatively weak.
-In 2020 in America, the correlation between income and net worth was .5036, an R^2 of .2536.
+Income does not predict wealth all that well.
+There certainly is a relationship, though it's relatively weak.
+In 2022-23 in America, the correlation between income and net worth was .5593, an R^2 of .3128.

 Read on for the correlation of income and net worth by age – and arguments for why this isn't a great measure.